How Much Cocoa Butter is in Dark Chocolate?

 To select the best dark chocolate, read the ingredient list carefully.
 Look for bars that specify the cocoa liquor and cocoa butter content.
 Consider options like "two-ingredient chocolate," which contains only cocoa liquor and sugar for a more straightforward composition.

-How Long Does Cocoa Butter Last?
+Is Cocoa Butter Edible?
 A Comprehensive Guide

 Ready to source an ingredient?